ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-6-polymorphism.rst

    :feedback_c: The variable car is a Car object, so the constructor used is not the same as the fastCar object which is a RaceCar.
 The car constructor does not change the passed in parameter, so it is set to 5 initially.
    :feedback_d: RaceCar inherits from the Car class so all the public object methods in Car can be accessed by any object of the RaceCar class.

-   What is the output from running the main method in the RaceCar class?
+   What is the output from running the main method in the Car class?

    .. code-block:: java